 Quoting people’s work

-If you include a copyrighted passage, image, or recording, of another creator’s work in a short story, novel, or even a webpage, you can be guilty of copyright infringement even if you credit the original creator unless you have written permission from that creator.
-The rationale for this restriction is although you’ve credited the original creator, you’re still making money from his or her work without his or her permission.
+If you include a copyrighted passage, image, or recording of another creator’s work in a short story, novel, or webpage, you can be guilty of copyright infringement even if you credit the original creator unless you have written permission.
+The rationale for this restriction is that although you’ve credited the original creator, you’re still making money from his or her work without permission.

 Exceptions for educational and scientific papers

-For those of you who have written high school or college papers where you site other authors’ or researchers’ works, you don’t need their written permission so long as you give them credit.
-Educational and scientific research have relaxed rules in an effort to spur educational and technological advancement.
-Such relaxation does not apply to entertainment works such as short stories, novels, movies, and most Internet sites.
+For those of you who have written high school or college papers citing other authors’ or researchers’ works, you don’t need their written permission so long as you give them credit.
+Educational and scientific research have relaxed rules to spur educational and technological advancement.
+Such relaxation does not apply to entertainment works like short stories, novels, movies, and most Internet sites.

 So why get a copyright?